cytronicoder/samcoin/README.md

 - Get transfer of Samcoins between users working
 - Add a leaderboard and a way to earn Samcoins by doing tasks (?)
 - Memes (obviously) and fake ads
+- Move all data to database hosted on Supabase